Public reserves

 Other reserves

-Note If a 'Reserve' etc is not defined as a lot in the old deposited plan, a new deposited plan of acquisition will be required to provide an identity for the 'reserve'.
+NOTE: If a 'reserve' etc. is not defined as a lot in the old deposited plan, a new deposited plan of acquisition will be required to provide an identity for the 'reserve'.

-Deposited plans registered from 16 June 1964 to date
+Deposited plans registered from 16 June 1964

 Plans affecting Torrens Title land